angelabair/mazerunner/README.md

 # mazerunner
-Codebase for our maze solving robot
+Codebase for our maze solving robot made for an internal robotics competition.